amaranth-lang/rfcs/text/0000-component-metadata.md

     # ...
 ```

-Notes:
-- Reset values are represented by their two's complement.
+Reset values are represented by their two's complement.
 For example, the reset value of `Member(Out, signed(2), reset=-1)` would be given as `3`.
-- Despite not being enforced in this schema, annotations must be uniquely identified by their name.
-For example, an `"org.example.serial"` annotation may have only one possible schema.

 ## Drawbacks
 [drawbacks]: #drawbacks

-- `Annotation` class definitions must be kept in sync with their associated `Signature`.
-Using `Annotation.validate()` can catch some mismatches, but won't help if one forgets to add a new attribute to the JSON schema.
-- it is possible to define multiple `Annotation` classes with the same `.name` attribute.
+- Developers need to learn the JSON Schema language to define annotations.
+- An annotation schema URL may point to a non-existent domain, despite being well formatted.
+- Handling backward-incompatible changes in new versions of an annotation is left to its consumers.

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+- As an alternative, do nothing; let tools and downstream libraries provide non-interoperable mechanisms to introspect components to and from Amaranth designs.
 - Usage of this feature is entirely optional.
 It has a limited impact on the `amaranth.lib.wiring`, by reserving only two attributes: `Signature.annotations` and `Component.metadata`.
 - JSON schema is an IETF standard that is well supported across tools and programming languages.
+- This metadata format can be translated into other formats, such as [IP-XACT](https://www.accellera.org/downloads/standards/ip-xact).

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-To do before merging:
-- Add support for clock and reset ports of a component.

-Out of scope:
-- Add support for port annotations (e.g. to describe non-trivial shapes).
+- The clock and reset ports of a component are omitted from this metadata format.
+Currently, the clock domains of an Amaranth component are only known at elaboration, whereas this RFC requires metadata to be accessible at any time.
+While this is a significant limitation for multi-clock components, single-clock components may be assumed to have a positive edge clock `"clk"` and a synchronous reset `"rst"`.
+Support for arbitrary clock domains should be introduced in later RFCs.
+- Annotating individual ports of an interface is out of the scope of this RFC.
+Port annotations may be useful to describe non-trivial signal shapes, and introduced in a later RFC.

 ## Future possibilities
 [future-possibilities]: #future-possibilities

-While this RFC can apply to any Amaranth component, one of its motivating use cases is the ability to export the interface and behavioral properties of SoC peripherals.
+While this RFC can apply to any Amaranth component, one of its motivating use cases is the ability to export the interface and behavioral properties of SoC peripherals in various formats, such as SVD.